MikeYasnev/safeplace/Protocol.md

 User B: "OK I agree", total mobile data transfer is paid by User A to User B.

 Cloud can get faster response from the devices but without manual confirmation in case of Alarm mode.
-E.g: we need to follow the group of rubbers.
+E.g: we need to follow the group of robbers.

 ##Operations